Published 2026-04-10 | Updated 2026-04-10 | LoadStrike Documentation Team | Reviewed by Performance Engineering

 Is Datadog a built-in LoadStrike sink?

 Yes.
-The public reporting docs describe Datadog as a built-in reporting sink for eligible plans rather than as a custom extension the user has to write first.
+The reporting docs describe Datadog as a built-in reporting sink on Business and Enterprise rather than as a custom extension the user has to write first.

 Yes.
-The Datadog route on the public docs links to a downloadable JSON infra-config template along with the shared observability asset guide.
+The Datadog route in the docs links to a downloadable JSON infra-config template along with the shared observability asset guide.

 What should I read after this page?